Our Staff

 Jacorey came to Student Advocacy Center in 2018, while in the last few months of obtaining his Bachelor of Social Work from Eastern Michigan University.
 Jacorey has gained experience interning with the Adolescent Diversion Program at the Washtenaw County Court, mentoring youth who have committed first time offenses.
 Jacorey is a strong advocate for education, helping youth understand their educational rights as students and obtain goals they’ve set for themselves throughout the academic school year.

-Angelina Camilleri, MSW, MA
+Angelina Camilleri, LMSW, MA

 Angelina joined the Student Advocacy Center in 2020.
 She has a bachelor’s in anthropology and gender studies with a focus in social justice from the University of Michigan-Dearborn.
 Angelina earned two master’s degrees from the University of Michigan, in social work and educational studies, and she is certified in trauma-informed practice.
 In her career, she has focused on working with children, youth and families who have experienced trauma and adverse childhood experiences (ACEs).
 She has also worked with students to build social-emotional skills to bring to their daily lives and into education, particularly through arts-based learning.
 She has a passion for advocating for students’ rights and needs and working with students to develop the skills they need to succeed in school and beyond.